Maurice Read

-John Maurice Read (9 February 1859 – 17 February 1929 in Winchester, Hampshire) was an English professional cricketer.
+John Maurice Read (9 February 1859 – 17 February 1929) was an English professional cricketer.
 Harry Altham wrote of him in A History of Cricket, "Maurice Read had been recognised as a dashing player up to Test match form, to say nothing of being a wonderful fielder in the country."
-A hard-hitting and, according to Lord Hawke, "magnificent batsman who never had pretensions to be even a moderate change bowler", Read did little bowling except in 1883, when he claimed 27 first-class wickets including his career best of 6–41 against Kent.
+A hard-hitting and, according to Lord Hawke, "magnificent batsman who never had pretensions to be even a moderate change bowler", Read did little bowling except in 1883, when he claimed 27 first-class wickets including his career best of 6/41 against Kent.

 Born in 1859 in Thames Ditton, Surrey, Read joined the Thames Ditton Cricket Club in 1879, made his first-class debut for Surrey in 1880, and played regularly for his county for fifteen years.
 His most productive year was 1886, when he scored 1,364 runs at an average of 34.97, including two centuries and seven fifties.
 He was also extremely productive in the first half of 1889, and was a Wisden Cricketer of the Year in 1890, but his season was affected later in the year by a bad finger injury.

 Test debut and career

 Read made his debut in the Oval (his home ground) Test match against Australia in 1882, the match famous for bringing about the Ashes.
 According to the Manchester Guardian, Read's selection "was admittedly something of an experiment.
 He has played two or three lucky innings lately, but these do not make a cricketer any more than two or three swallows make a summer."
 A week or so prior the Test, however, Read had shared in a 158-run partnership against the tourists with fellow professional and England player Billy Barnes.
 Read finished on 130 and, like most of his team-mates, went into the match in good form.

 In England's first innings, the local boy was cheered all the way to the middle by an avid Oval crowd.
-Fred Spofforth, however, soon walloped the hero three excruciating blows — one in the ribs, another on the knee and one more on the elbow.
+Fred Spofforth, however, soon walloped the hero three excruciating blows – one in the ribs, another on the knee and one more on the elbow.
 Read was compelled to hold up the game on two of these occasions to take time to convalesce, and it was, by all reports, an exceptionally valiant knock.
 Read finished unbeaten on nineteen, the second-best score of the innings, and the masses cheered him all the way back to the pavilion.
 There are copious examples in this match which serve to support Altham's affirmation that Read was "a wonderful fielder in the country" (i.e. outfield).
 He is frequently recorded in contemporary accounts of the game as chasing the ball down as fast as he could, and he certainly managed to bring to a halt plenty of potential Australian boundaries.